Flexiana/framework/doc/tutorials.md

 1. executes app/route-override :enter function
 2. executes app/route-override :leave function
 3. The router injects :request-data, and decides what action should be executed
-4. Muuntaja do the request's encoding
+4. Muuntaja does the request's encoding
 5. parameters injected via reitit
 6. injecting session-data into the state
 7. view does nothing on :enter